nvmwill/nexmo-developer/_documentation/en/video/guides/layout-control.md

 <img src="/images/video/aspect-ratios.png" alt="Vonage Video API layout aspect ratios" style="width: 20%;">

-You can also set a composed recording to use a 480x640 (SD portrait, 3:4 aspect ratio), 1280x720 (HD landscape, 16:9 aspect ratio), 720x1280 (HD portrait, 9:16 aspect ratio), 1920x1080 (FHD landscape, 16:9 aspect ratio), or 1080x1920 (FHD portrait, 9:16 aspect ratio) resolution when you call the start recording method of the Vonage Video REST API.
+You can also set a composed archive to use a 480x640 (SD portrait, 3:4 aspect ratio), 1280x720 (HD landscape, 16:9 aspect ratio), 720x1280 (HD portrait, 9:16 aspect ratio), 1920x1080 (FHD landscape, 16:9 aspect ratio), or 1080x1920 (FHD portrait, 9:16 aspect ratio) resolution when you call the start archive method of the Vonage Video REST API.
 You may want to use a portrait aspect ratio when recording archives that include video streams from mobile devices (which often use the portrait aspect ratio).

 <!-- OPT-TODO: Add a link to start recording text https://tokbox.com/developer/rest/#start_archive  -->

 To use this feature:

-* Specify the layout type for the composed recording - see [Specifying the initial layout type](#specifying-the-initial-layout-type) and [Dynamically changing the layout type](#dynamically-changing-the-layout-type-during-a-recording) while the session is being recorded.
+* Specify the layout type for the composed archive - see [Specifying the initial layout type](#specifying-the-initial-layout-type) and [Dynamically changing the layout type](#dynamically-changing-the-layout-type-during-a-recording) while the session is being recorded.

 * [Assign layout classes to Vonage Video streams](/video/guides/archive-broadcast-layout/#assign-layout-classes-to-streams).